11301858/XAISuite/README.md

       primaryClass={cs.LG}
 }
 ```
-The paper uses XAISuite to compare SHAP and LIME explanations for different machine learning models.
+The paper cited proposes XAISuite and uses it to compare SHAP and LIME explanations for different machine learning models.

 ## Contact Us
 If you have any questions, comments or suggestions, please do not hesitate to contact us at xaisuite@gmail.com